Yoga Tips & Etiquette

 • What should I wear?
 Anything that is clean and comfortable and does not restrict movement (think stretchy or tie waistbands – like the pants you put on after Thanksgiving dinner).

 • How much does it cost?
-You tell us what you can afford.
 We believe that yoga should be available to persons of all incomes.
 Our Drop in rate is affordable, while our membership and class card pricing is even better!

 • Do I need to have my own mat?
 Most people prefer to use their own mat but we do have mats at the studio available for use.
 If you do use one of our mats, please use the provided cloths and mat wash to clean your mat after class.